 We can’t take more water from rivers without damaging the environment and we can’t rely on rainfall.
-So we need to be smarter with how we use water, to protect our future and the future of generations to come.
+We need to be smarter with how we use water, to protect our future and the future of generations to come.

 About to empty your paddling pool?
 Grab a watering can and water the garden.
 Grab some buckets and wash the windows or even the car!